 Table~\ref{tab:compute_estimate} provides a breakdown of the estimated GPU hours required for each stage of the pipeline on the \textbf{UltraFeedback} dataset.
 As shown, the computational budget is roughly evenly distributed between response generation and the pre-computation of judge scores.
 In practical use of \activeuf, the annotation cost would be drastically reduced, as the pipeline only requires annotations for the selected responses, rather than the entire candidate pool.

 It is important to note that our implementation prioritized experimental flexibility and reproducibility over maximum computational efficiency.
-Consequently, further reductions in runtime could likely be achieved through further optimized distributed inference and training configurations.
+Compared to static pipelines such as \textsc{UltraFeedback}, our current implementation trades higher upfront response-generation compute for improved sample efficiency and lower annotation demand, since we pre-computed candidate responses and judge annotations for the full dataset before simulating acquisition.
+In practical deployment, a strong selection strategy would require processing substantially fewer selected prompts end-to-end.
+Moreover, \cref{app:pool_ablation} shows that competitive performance can be retained with smaller yet more diverse response model pools, suggesting a concrete path to reducing response generation cost.
+Further runtime reductions are also likely through more optimized distributed inference and training configurations.
 In total, all experiments, including model fine-tuning, reward model training, ablations, stability analyses, failed experiments, and preliminary experiments, consumed approximately 200'000 GPU hours.